Steering Committee

 At-Large Members

 Kris Drake, RN, CHPD, is the Wellness Coordinator at Freeman Health System in Joplin Mo.
 As coordinator of Freeman’s employee wellness program - WellBalance, Kris works daily to improve the work-life balance of more than 4,500 health system employees.
 Since October 2002, she has developed an array of programs to empower Freeman employees to reach their personal wellness goals.
-The WellBalance program mission is to inspire total well-being by providing opportunities and encouraging employees to improve and maintain their quality of life. - Priscilla Schmid
+The WellBalance program mission is to inspire total well-being by providing opportunities and encouraging employees to improve and maintain their quality of life.

 MU Extension Coordinating Staff

-- MOCAN Director: Candace Rodman
+• MOCAN Executive Director: Candace Rodman

-Candace Rodman holds a Master’s Degree in Sports Science and Rehabilitation through Logan University and currently serves Randolph, Macon, and Linn counties as a Nutrition and Health Education Specialist for the University of Missouri Extension.
-In this role, Candace is able to bring the University’s research-based nutrition and health courses to the rural communities in Missouri.
-She also serves as the Missouri Council for Activity and Nutrition (MOCAN) director which acts to unify MO organizations, healthcare professionals, educators, government officials and public health entities to create policies that better the health of Missourians.
-When not working, Candace spends time on her ‘urban farm’ that includes a small garden, chickens, a cat, and a goofy, 120lb guard dog. - MOCAN Communications Advisor: Tyler Hall
+Candace Rodman holds a Master’s Degree in Sports Science and Rehabilitation through Logan University.
+She serves as the Missouri Council for Activity and Nutrition (MOCAN) Executive Director which acts to unify MO organizations, healthcare professionals, educators, government officials and public health entities to create policies that better the health of Missourians.
+When not working, she volunteers for the Huntington’s Disease Society of America and serves as Chair of the Mayor’s Council for Physical Fitness and Health.

 Tyler Hall is a County Engagement Specialist in Nutrition and Health for the University of Missouri Extension, primarily serving Montgomery, Lincoln, and Warren counties.
 He earned a B.S. in Nutritional Science and an M.S. in Nutrition and Exercise Physiology from the University of Missouri.
 Tyler’s work focuses heavily on falls prevention in older adults through strength training and lifestyle nutrition changes for long-term positive health outcomes.
 Before his time with the University of Missouri Extension, Tyler worked at MU Healthcare as an exercise physiologist, where he trained patients recovering from cardiopulmonary events to help them return to normal activities of daily living.
-Tyler serves as the communications advisor for MOCAN to help disseminate information and accomplishments from the organization. - MOCAN Support Staff: Pat Davis
+Tyler serves as the communications advisor for MOCAN to help disseminate information and accomplishments from the organization.